meessour/popular-track-generator/README.md

 ```
 When the user goes from offline to online while in the app the app shows the following message:
 ![Install app](./public/images/online_message.png)

+## Audits

+Here are reslts and improvements made on the basics of Google Chrome's audit tool: [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 ### Perceived load speed
 Before the app needed to load fonts and icons from google: